Is Cheese Safe During Pregnancy? (Updated 2026 Guide)

 Is feta cheese safe during pregnancy?

 Feta cheese is safe during pregnancy when made from pasteurized milk.
-In the United States, most commercially available feta is pasteurized - check the label to confirm.
-Traditional feta from some countries may be made with raw milk, so be cautious with imported varieties or feta from specialty shops.
-If you're unsure about the pasteurization status, you can safely eat feta that's been cooked in dishes like baked feta pasta or spanakopita, as heating to 165°F kills any potential bacteria.
+Most feta sold in U.S. supermarkets, including brands like Athenos, is pasteurized and pregnancy safe.
+Always check the label to confirm.
+Traditional feta from Greece or other countries may use raw milk, so verify before consuming.
+If you're unsure about a feta's pasteurization status, cooking it to 165°F in dishes like baked feta pasta makes it safe.

 How Do We Score Products for Pregnancy Safety?